LEARNING THEORY EXPLANATION OF ATTACHMENT

 Ethical issues also arise with research such as Harlow's study as baby monkeys were isolated for up to 12 months, with some even dying due to stress-related anorexia brought about due to isolation.
 This highlights how cruel Harlow's study was purely in the name of understanding attachment behaviour and questionable as to whether we learned anything meaningful from such cruelty to highlight attachment was not a learnt response.

-A major weakness for learning theory is it explains how attachment can occur but not necessarily why, unlike Bowlby’s attachment theory which provides a more holistic explanation.
+A significant weakness of learning theory is it explains how attachment can occur but not necessarily why, unlike Bowlby’s attachment theory, which provides a more holistic explanation.
 Bowlby argued that the advantages centred around protection and survival align more with our understanding of evolution.

 Explanations of attachment